domoritz/shorty/README.md

 # shorty

-A minimal Python script to shorten DOIs in bibtex files.
+A minimal Python script to shorten DOIs in bibtex files using http://shortdoi.org/.
+The shortener is offered by the [International DOI Foundation](https://www.doi.org/).

 ## What does it do?